ab25cq/ab25cq/README.md

 My Software

-I am making clover2 which is my original language and can be used as shell with REPL and vicl which is vi clone implemented by clover2.
+I made an original language called clover2.
+A language that can also be used as a shell.
+I made a vi clone called vicl with clover2.

-I am making neo-c which is C extended lanaguage and wi which is vi clone implemented by neo-c.
+I created a C extension language called neo-c.
+I made a vi clone called wi with neo-c.

+A long time ago I made a ruby-like shell called xyzsh.

-I made xyzsh.
-It is a ruby like shell.
+A long time ago, I made a console filer called mfiler4.